Target Necklace by AgHalo

 Step #4: Provide a Call to Action

 The goal of the landing page should be to make a CONNECTION with the person who ends up there.
-Remember that this connection doesn’t have to be iron-clad (like a tight knot).
-It can be a loose connection (like a pretty bow).
-Loose connections are things like signing up for a fun newsletter or an auto-responder of some sort.
+Invite the visitor to sign up for a fun newsletter or an email autoresponder of some sort.
 For example, I could encourage people to sign up for my free e-course.

 People who click on your landing page might not be in the market for your products right now, so cramming them down their throat might be a turn-off.
 However, if you gradually work them in to your subtle marketing messages (while providing value at the same time), you might just make a customer for life!

 Remember that people who land on this page are probably surfing around and might not have time to read a lengthy post about the philosophy of your brand.
 They are probably looking for something that catches their eye.
 If your landing page is way too long, they will likely click away . . . fast.

 Okay, here’s your challenge for this week: create a landing page that you will use in the URL field of blog comments.
 Use the tips above to create a fabulous page!

 Now, go forth and comment on blogs.
 Again, I’m talking about valuable comments, folks.
 The kind of comments that you would want people to leave on your blog.

 Monitor your stats for that landing page, as well as the blog posts, videos, e-books, etc. where you direct your visitors.
 Can you see more interaction with your brand?
 I’ll be surprised if you don’t.

 Have you ever used laser-focused landing pages before?
 On Twitter, Facebook, or some other social media site?
 We’d love to hear about it.